garrett361/transformers_notes/main.typ

-$y_(b s)$ for the next-token-targets, a given worker can compute their contribution to the loss whenever their -shaped output $z_(b s v')$ contains the vocabulary dimension $v_(\*)$ specified by $y_(b s)$, otherwise those tensor components are ignored.];.
+$y_(b s)$ for the next-token-targets, a given worker can compute their contribution to the loss whenever their -shaped output $z_(b s v')$ contains the vocabulary dimension $v_(\*)$ specified by $y_(b s)$, otherwise those tensor components are ignored.].

 For a weight-tied embedding layer, the former construction requires in order for every worker to get the full continuous representation of the